 Are you considering rising to the challenge of investing in property using a Limited Company Buy to Let (BTL) Mortgage?
 It is true that this can offer greater tax advantages than purchasing a buy-to-let property personally, but there are also some important considerations when going down this route.
 Interest rates may be higher and not all lenders currently support Limited Company BTL, so it’s essential to know what makes them different before you make an informed decision about which route might be best for you.

 In this article we will explain everything from what they are and why they have become more popular recently to their eligibility criteria and other details that could help when making your selection.
-Read on now as we reveal all the need-to-know information about Limited Company BTL Mortgages…
+Read on now as we reveal the key need-to-know information about Limited Company BTL Mortgages.

 Why is using a Limited Company beneficial for Buy-to-Let investors